 Student Engagement/Student Organizations and Interest Groups

-During this period of time when our campus operating in a new normal, there are still opportunities to connect with others that have a shared interest.
+During this period of time when our campus is operating in a new normal, there are still opportunities to connect with others that have a shared interest.
 Please download the “Salem State University Events” app (available in all app stores) or visit the Presence website to stay up to date on all events and connect with student groups.

-The LEAD Office will be open to campus community Monday-Friday.
+The LEAD Office will be open to the campus community Monday-Friday.
 The virtual hours are 8:30 AM – 5 PM.
 Staff will have a physical presence in the office 10 AM – 2 PM.
 If you need to see a specific staff member, we encourage you to set up meetings in advance.

 Fraternity and Sorority Life